LLNL/ExaConstit/README.md

 ## Remark:
 This code is still very much actively being developed.
 It should be expected that breaking changes can and will occur.
 So, we make no guarantees about stability at this point in time.
 Any available release should be considered stable but may be lacking several features of interest that are found in the ```exaconstit-dev``` branch.

-Currently, the code has been tested using monotonic loading with either an auto-generated mesh that has been instantiated with grain data from some voxel data set or meshes formed from ```MFEM v1.0```.
+Currently, the code has been tested using monotonic and cyclic loading with either an auto-generated mesh that has been instantiated with grain data from some voxel data set or meshes formed from ```MFEM v1.0```.
 Meshes produced from Neper can also be used but do require some additional post-processing into the ```MFEM v1.0``` mesh format.
 See the ```Script``` section for one way of accomplishing this.

 ExaCMech models are capable of running on the GPU.
 However, we currently have no plans for doing the same for UMAT-based kernels.
 The ExaCMech material class can be used as a guide for how to do the necessary set-up, material kernel, and post-processing step if a user would like to expand the UMAT features and submit a pull request to add the capabilities into ExaConstit.